Autopilot Greenhouse Master Controller

 - LED error indicators

 - Remote 15' sensor with photocell for temperature, humidity, CO2

 - Temperature and humidity mode can be interlocked or split

 - ETL Listed

-- APCEIC (sold separately) allows you to effectively monitor and control an indoor growing environment from a connected PC.
+- APCEIC (sold separately) allows you to monitor and control an indoor growing environment from a connected PC.
 This software can also data-log or chart a grow room's environmental conditions.
-You can use remote monitoring software to control the connected PC through an additional computer, phone or tablet.
+You can use remote monitoring software to control the connected PC through an additional computer.
 The "Remote Monitoring Software" (not included) allows the user to monitor and alter grow room conditions remotely from an additional PC or laptop.
-(NOTE: Not compatible with MAC systems or Smart phones)
+(NOTE: Not compatible with MAC systems, Tablets or Smart phones)

 Note: APCECOTH controller has a 14.5A maximum load.
 When operating higher amperage units, such as an A/C unit, large dehumidifier or multiple HID lights, it is recommended to use a power expander (such as the Autopilot Lighting Controller).